pyne/install_scripts/README.md

 Mint operating systems.
 The script used to install PyNE should correspond to the user's operating system and version.
 The intention of these scripts is that PyNE can be ready to use on a clean install of any of the supported operating systems.
+Furthermore, the user should choose either to build a stable version of PyNE or the current develop branch of PyNE by supplying a second argument.

-Example for installing on Ubuntu 16.04:
+Example for installing the most recent stable branch on Ubuntu 16.04:

+    ./ubuntu_16.04.sh stable

+Example for installing the develop branch on Mint 18.01:

-    ./ubuntu_16.04.sh
+	./ubuntu_16.04.sh dev

 Docker Builds (*.dockerfile)
 ----------------------------